One-phase Free Boundary Problems on RCD Metric Measure Spaces: Introduction

 \begin{example} Let $Y$ be the doubling of an equilateral triangle in $\mathbb R^2$ (gluing two same equilateral triangles along their boundaries).
 This is a two-dimensional Alexandrov space with nonnegative curvature, and thus, $(Y,d_Y,\mathscr H^{2})$ is an $ncRCD(0,2)$ metric measure space.
 Let $X:=\mathbb R\times Y$.
 It is clear that $X$ is an $ncRCD(0,3)$-space.
 Assume that $\Omega=(-1,1)\times Y$ and

 It is easy to check that $f$ is a minimizer of $J_{Q=1}$ on $\Omega$.
 The free boundary $\partial \{f>0\}=\{0\}\times Y$.
-It is clear that, assuming that $y\in Y$ is one of vertexes of the equilateral triangle, the point $x:=(0,y)$ is a singular point of the free boundary. \end{example}
+It is clear that, assuming that $y\in Y$ is one of the vertices of the equilateral triangle, the point $x:=(0,y)$ is a singular point of the free boundary. \end{example}

 This example shows that the best expectation of the bound of the singular part of the free boundary in the $RCD(K,N)$-space without boundary is co-dimension $\gs 3$.
 We shall prove this bound for non-collapsed $RCD(K,N)$-spaces without boundary.